Amitdas09/Shopify-E-Commerce-website/README.md

 and Liquid mistakes before they reach a store, and it earned its keep: three of the findings in the build notes came out of it and out of nothing else. is claimed.

+## Known gaps

+Named rather than hidden, because the brief asked for that.

+- **Currency renders `Rs.
+200.00`, not `₹200`.** This is Shopify's store-level currency formatting, not a theme value — `moneyFormat` is read-only over the API.
+Setting it to `₹{{amount_no_decimals}}` in Settings → Store details makes every price match the design exactly.
+- **One paragraph in the bundles intro wraps to three lines where the design has two.** Our `max-width` is `44ch`, identical to the prototype, and measures 479.6px live; the difference is sub-1% font metrics between the self-hosted Inter subset and the Google-served original.
+Not papered over by distorting the width.
+- **The no-image product also shows the placeholder in the range strip.** The brief's explicit edge-case requirement won over that one tile.
+- **Performance is reasoned from the code and from lab runs.** No CrUX field data, so no Core Web Vitals number is claimed.